easy-peasy-robotics/easy-peasy-robotics.github.io/README.md

 ## Easy Peasy Robotics Crash Course :robot:

 ### Course at glance
-_The course will be held on July 21st — 22nd, 2017 as a Coding Workshop at [Campus Party Italia](http://italia.campus-party.org), Milan, Italy_

 Humanoid robots are complex machines, equipped with devices for visual, touch, auditory and force sensing.
 Programming such robots require expertise in different disciplines encompassing control theory, computer vision, machine learning and software engineering.

 The aim of this **2-days crash course** is to provide participants with a brief overview of the research problems and applications related to humanoid robot programming, from perception to control.
 The course is organized as a set of **lectures followed by hands-on sessions** using the **simulator** as well as a **real [iCub](http://www.icub.org) head**.